-At a not-very-well-publicised site, Parque Arqueologico de Monquira, near the historic colonial town of Villa de Leyva, Colombia, we spent quite some time wandering among the henge-like¬† stones, menhirs,¬†erected at what is thought to be the site of an ancient solar observatory, known as the Observatorio Solar Muisca, after the pre-Columbian peoples who lived there.¬† A wonderful¬† wide view photo is available here (taken April 2014) Quoting from a Footprint guide account:¬† “About 1 km further along this road, 4 km from Villa de Leiva, is the well-endowed archaeological site of the Parque Arqueol√≥gico de Monquir√°, otherwise known as El Infiernito, where there are several huge carved phalluses (which make popular photo opportunties!).
-This is one of the most important Muisca religious sites in the country and features the only solar observatory in Colombia as well as a dolmen burial site:
+At a not-very-well-publicised site, Parque Arqueologico de Monquira, near the historic colonial town of Villa de Leyva, Colombia, we spent quite some time wandering among the henge-like stones, menhirs, erected at what is thought to be the site of an ancient solar observatory, known as the Observatorio Solar Muisca, after the pre-Columbian peoples who lived there.
+It is about 4 km from Villa de Leiva, is the Parque Arqueológico de Monquirá, otherwise known as El Infiernito.
+This is one of the most important Muisca religious sites in the country and features the only solar observatory in Colombia as well, as a dolmen burial site:

 The site was discovered by the Spanish who baulked at the enormous stone penises and proclaimed that the Muisca would be banished to hell, hence the name ‘El Infiernito’ (hell).
-Much of it was destroyed and the stone used by local campesinos to build their homes.
-Some of it still remains and has been studied and maintained since the 1960s by archaeologist Eliecer Silva C√©lis with the support of the Universidad Pedag√≥gica y Tecnol√≥gica de Colombia.”
+The burial sites have been extensively damaged by grave robbers, and the stone used by local campesinos to build their homes.
+What remains has been studied and maintained since the 1960s by archaeologist Eliecer Silva Célis, with the support of the Universidad Pedagógica y Tecnológica de Colombia.”

-Such sites always really thrill me, being a connection to people way back in the mists of¬†time – the pyramids, Stonehenge and Obiri Rock, even the relatively recent Bayeux Tapestry all had enormous impacts, too… even dining seafood at a waterfront restaurant in Barcelona focused my thoughts on the amazing concept of continual inhabitation of that area by people since Neolithic times in Europe, perhaps 6,500 years ago.
+Such sites always really thrill me, being a connection to people way back in the mists of time – the Egyptian pyramids, Stonehenge and Obiri Rock, even the relatively recent Bayeux Tapestry all had enormous impacts, too… even dining seafood at a waterfront restaurant in Barcelona focused my thoughts on the amazing concept of continual inhabitation of that area by people since Neolithic times in Europe, perhaps 6,500 years ago.